Notification

 Go to Home All Tools Compare Glossary Blog Contact

-Calculate your tax liability under the Old and New tax slabs for FY 2025-26 (AY 2026-27).
-Plan your deductions, check Section 87A rebates, HRA exemptions, and marginal relief.
+Calculate and compare your income tax under the old and new regimes for FY 2025-26, including deductions, HRA exemption, and marginal relief.

 Taxpayer Profile